 The current study

 In the present research, we aimed to investigate the influence of athletes’ self-compassion and fears of compassion on the longitudinal change of their prosocial and antisocial behaviours in sporting contexts.
 This research, therefore, allowed us to examine the generalisability of findings on compassion and prosociality from general populations to athletic populations, which would also address the gap in literature regarding lack of knowledge in predictors of prosocial and antisocial behaviour in sport beyond moral- and motivation-related factors (Kavussanu & Al-Yaaribi, 2021).
 Embracing the trait-like conceptualisation of self-compassion (Neff, 2003) and fears of compassion in sport (Zhang & McEwan, 2023), we assessed athletes’ characteristics of self-compassion and fears of compassion once in a baseline survey.
 To track longitudinal changes in athletes’ prosocial and antisocial behaviours in sport, we measured these constructs not only at baseline but also at 4- and 8-month follow-ups.
 Conditional latent growth curve modelling (Preacher et al., 2008) was performed to examine the hypothesis that, athletes with greater self-compassion and lower fears of compassion demonstrate greater prosocial and lowered antisocial behaviour in sport over the study period.
+Gender is known to be associated with differing levels of compassion, with a meta-analysis finding that males tend to have higher self-compassion scores than females (Yarnellet al., 2015).
 Gender and competitive experience were controlled for the longitudinal data analysis to address their potential confounding influence on fears of compassion (Walton et al, 2020) and prosocial and antisocial behaviours (Kavussanu & Al-Yaaribi, 2021).

 Method